-David, who runs a farm with his wife, had everything he wanted, but felt something was 'not right'.
+David, who runs a farm with his wife, had everything he ever wanted, but felt something was 'not right'.
 As his mental health worsened, he began to drink more.
-A string of unfortunate circumstances befell the farm, leaving them in financial difficulty, and David felt that he had ‘crashed and hit the bottom.’
+A string of unfortunate circumstances befell the farm, leaving the family in financial difficulty.
+David says he felt like he had ‘crashed and hit the bottom.’

 He met R.A.B.I welfare officer Sally Hubbard, to see how the charity could help him and his family.